One-on-one meeting templates: 3 free downloadable agendas

 3. Establish smaller action items (wrapping up your one-on-one meeting)

-How can you and your employee make strides towards accomplishing these long term goals?
+How can you and your employee make strides toward accomplishing these long-term goals?
 How can you equip them to succeed?
-Set a few smaller action items together, and add them as talking points in your next meeting agenda.
-Officevibe helps you follow up on every action item with meeting notes that carry over week to week.
+Set a few smaller action items together, and add them as talking points in your next one-on-one meeting agenda.

 Difficult conversation one-on-one meeting template

-Click to download a FREE printable PDF version of the difficult conversation one-on-one agenda template.
+Click to download a free printable PDF version of the one-on-one agenda template for difficult conversations

 1. Establish the objective (5 minutes)

-Give visibility on what you’d like to discuss by setting a talking point ahead, and start the difficult conversation with the employee by establishing a common objective.
-Do you want to give feedback, understand your team member’s perspective, or plan a solution to a problem?
+Give visibility on what you’d like to discuss by setting talking points ahead, and start the difficult conversation with the employee by establishing a common objective.
+Do you want to give feedback, understand your team member’s perspectives, or plan a solution to a problem?
 State your intentions clearly and give the employee a chance to do the same.

 2. State the issue and its implications (5 minutes)